koskenni/alignment/README.md

 # alignment
 Letter by letter alignment of words

+**NOTE:** the programs are under development and many of them may not work as expected

 Methods for careful letter by letter alignment for e.g. cognate words in historical linguistics or when matching different stems of a words with each other.
 Alignment adds zero symbols where necessary in order to match words or stems that differ in length.
 Alignment is particularly important in two-level morphology because the alignment determines what morphophonemes there will be.

 In the present context, alignment is the process of inserting some zero symbols in the words so that the letters or phonemes in the corresponding positions of the words are phonologically as similar as possible, e.g. a Finnish word "kieli" and an Estonian word "keel" could be aligned by inserting a zero symbol 'Ø':